thisal-kenula/discrete-math/README.md

 1. **Sequences**
     - `seq.py`: Check if a sequence is arithmetic or geometric and print the formula
     - `seq_sum.py`: Calculate the sum of an arithmetic sequence
+    - `continued_frac.py`: Convert a repeating decimal number into a fraction

 ## Getting Started